-Model/Number Hull Identification Number Engine Serial Number(s) Design Category (European Certification) Weight - Kilograms (Pounds) A-Ocean C-Inshore Waters B-Offshore D-Sheltered Maximum Rated Kilowatts (Hors d Engine Power epower)
+Model/Number Hull Identification Number Engine Serial Number(s) Design Category (European Certification)

+Kilograms (Pounds) Maximum Load

+Weight - Kilograms (Pounds)

+Number of People

+A-Ocean C-Inshore Waters B-Offshore D-Sheltered

+Maximum Rated d Engine Power

 This manual has been compiled to help you to operate your craft with safety and pleasure.
 It contains details of the craft, the equipment supplied or fitted, its systems and information on its operation and maintenance.
 Please read it carefully, and familiarize yourself with the craft before using it.